mhsdeveloper/psc-full/install/install.md

 	php ./configure-wp-step1.php

-Open up the wp-config.php file that was create in /psc/www/html/, and add the following lines ABOVE the comment /* That's all, stop editing!
-Happy publishing. */:

-	/* Multisite */
-	define( 'WP_ALLOW_MULTISITE', true );
-	define('FS_METHOD', 'direct');
-	/* more code here */

 Login to Wordpress and go to the "Tools" menu, "Network Setup".
-Follow the instructions for creating a network; you will have to add a few more lines of code by the comment /* more code here */; Wordpress will instruct you.
+You can follow the instructions for creating a network OR run the this command, which will do it for you:

+	cd /psc/www/html/
+	php ./configure-wp-step2.php

 Logout and login to see the changes.
 Now, at the top left, under the "My Sites" menu, there is a section called "Network Admin".
 In that section, go to "Sites" which is where you can add new WordPress sites for the projects in your cooperative.
 Note: you will also need to follow the instructions (further down on this document) for creating the XML and file structure.